On complemented copies of the space $c_0$ in spaces $C_p(X,E)$: versus

 In Corollary \ref{cor:cpx_not_jnp_cpxx_not_compl} we describe a class of infinite compact spaces $X$ such that $C_p(X\times X)$ is not complemented in $C_p(X,C_p(X))$.
 Note that if $X$ is an infinite compact space such that $C_p(X\times X)$ is complemented in $C_p(X,C_p(X))$, then the latter may be linearly mapped onto the former---a phenomenon which by Corollary \ref{cor:compact_pseudocompact} cannot occur in the reverse direction.

 We finish the section with the following observation.

 \begin{proposition} Let $E$ be a normed space and $X$ a Tychonoff space.
-Then, the original pointwise topology of $C_{p}(X,E)$ coincides with the weak topology of $C_{p}(X,E)$ if and only if $E$ is finite-dimensional space. \end{proposition} \begin{proof} If $E$ is finite-dimensional, say $E$ is isomorphic to $\mathbb{R}^{n}$ for some $n\in\omega$, then we have:

-Hence, the pointwise topology and weak topology coincide in $C_p(X,E)$.
-Conversely, if both of the topologies coincide, then $E$ is finite-dimensional, since $E$ is isomorphic to a complemented subspace of $C_{p}(X,E)$ by \cite[Theorem I.4.4]{Schmets}. \end{proof}
+Then, the original pointwise topology of $C_{p}(X,E)$ coincides with the weak topology of $C_{p}(X,E)$ if and only if $E$ is finite-dimensional space. \end{proposition} \begin{proof} If $E$ is finite-dimensional, say $E$ is isomorphic to $\mathbb{R}^{n}$ for some $n\in\omega$, then we have: $C_{p}(X,E)\approx C_{p}(X,\mathbb{R}^{n})\approx C_p(X)^n$.
+Hence, the pointwise topology and weak topology coincide in $C_p(X,E)$, as they do on $C_p(X)$.
+Conversely, if both of the topologies coincide, then $E$ is finite-dimensional.
+Indeed, by \cite[Theorem I.4.4]{Schmets} $E$ is isomorphic to a complemented subspace of $C_{p}(X,E)$ and the weak topology on this complemented subspace agrees with the subspace topology inherited from the weak topology of $C_p(X,E)$.
+Since $E$ is a normed space on which the norm topology and the weak topology agree, it is finite-dimensional. \end{proof}

 \begin{corollary} If $X$ is a Tychonoff space and $Y$ is an infinite compact space, then the spaces $C_{p}(X\times Y)$ and $C_{p}(X,C(Y))$ are not isomorphic. \end{corollary}